RockstarLang/rockstar/codewithrockstar.com/docs/05-boolean-logic.md

 * Otherwise, if one operand is a string, compare it with the string representation of the other argument.
 * Otherwise, the values of the two operands are compared.

-String comparisons in Rockstar are case insensitive and culture invariant; use [strict equality](#strict-equality) to perform case-sensitive string comparisons.
+String comparisons in Rockstar are case sensitive and culture invariant.

 {% rockstar_include equality.rock %}